 In this article, we will have explained the necessary steps to install and configure KDE Plasma on Ubuntu 18.04 LTS.
 Before continuing with this tutorial, make sure you are logged in as a user with sudo privileges.
 All the commands in this tutorial should be run as a non-root user.

 KDE’s Plasma Desktop Environment is a beautiful Desktop Environment that focuses on speed, simplicity, security, and customization.
 If you are reading this post then Plasma needs no introduction to you.
-The KDE community develops KDE Plasma Desktop, and it is the default desktop environments on many Linux distributions, such as Manjaro, openSUSE, Kubuntu, and many more.
+The KDE community develops KDE Plasma Desktop, and it is the default desktop environment on many Linux distributions, such as Manjaro, OpenSUSE, Kubuntu, and many more.

 Install KDE Plasma on Ubuntu

 Step 1.
 First, before you start installing any package on your Ubuntu server, we always recommend making sure that all system packages are updated.

 Step 2.
 Install Tasksel.

 The first command installs Tasksel, a tool that enables the download of several related packages at once: